 After including restaurant-specific covariates, the regression results are still very similar.
 The only noticeable change is that the effect on employment is now significant at the 5% level compared to before including covariates, when it was only significant at the 10% level.
-We would not have expected results to change as Pennsylvania and New Jersey are not dramatically different from each other in terms of chain store distribution percentages and ownership percentages.
+We would not have expected results to change, since when we computed the distribution of ownership type and the distribution specific chain stores in New Jersey and Pennsylvania, we found Pennsylvania and New Jersey are not dramatically different from each other in terms of chain store distribution percentages and ownership percentages.
+This can be seen in our log file.

 A full documentation of STATA commands and output can be found below, as a print of the log file.